Jerryabc/diary/README.md

-# diary
+# note
-A place store diary
+A place stores notes